JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

     If you’re not sure, leave it out.
 You can always add, but never remove.

     An interface is a promise — make it one you can keep forever.

+22. Use interfaces only to define types

+    library-core/src/test/java/com/library/architecture/InterfaceDesignTest.java
+    library-core/src/test/java/com/library/util/ConstantsInterfaceTest.java

+    Every interface should answer the question: “What can objects of this type do?”
+    If it doesn’t define a type, it’s a misuse.

+    An interface should describe what instances of the class can do — not just hold constants.

+    If your interface has no abstract methods, it’s not defining a type — it’s misused.

+    An interface is a verb, not a noun.